+Welcome to party central!
+We’ve created a nifty checklist to help you figure out how to plan a surprise birthday party.
 On paper, a surprise party seems like a crazy undertaking.
 It takes weeks of careful planning and juggling to get all the cogs of the party wheel lined up just right.
-It relies on perfect timing and utter secrecy that, might give you grey hairs, but the payoff is worth every one.
+It relies on perfect timing and utter secrecy that might give you gray hairs, but the payoff is worth every single one.
 It’s all about that moment when they walk in, and their jaw hits the floor.
 They stare in confusion and tilt their head like a puppy trying to figure out how another puppy got into its water bowl.
-And then the realisation hits, they’ve been set up and the crowd goes wild.
-There’s nothing quite like it with this with our ‘how to plan a surprise birthday party guide’, you’ll knock it out of the park.
+And then the realization hits, they’ve been set up (and the crowd goes wild!)
+There’s nothing quite like it and with our ‘how to plan a surprise birthday party guide’, you’ll knock it out of the park.

 Step 1.
-Lock in the guest of honour and set the date
+Lock in the guest of honor and set the date

 Once you’ve got the date and time set, you can let the potential guest list know.
 Even if the invite is not ready yet, it’s good to provisionally send out the date so guests can plan accordingly.
 Once the invite is ready, send it out as soon as possible.